hongyuejin/UCSD-CSE-118-Team-1/README.md

-# Secondary Wrist Tracker (IMU Only)
+# Secondary Shinai IMU Tracker (IMU Only)

-This app records continuous Accelerometer and Gyroscope data for the secondary wrist (e.g., left hand for Kendo) and uploads it to a server.
+This app records continuous Accelerometer and Gyroscope data for placing at the tip of the shinai and uploads it to a server.

 ## Data Upload: `sendDataToServer`